kizniche/Mycodo/3.5/README.md

 ## Manual

+A full manual is provided, manual.html, and can be accessed through your browser directly to the file on your file system or at http://your-pi-address/mycodo/manual.html if you have your web server operational.

 ### Preface

 Only press one button at a time on the web interface.
 After pressing a button, wait for either a response or for the page to time out.
 Sending multiple commands will only make it take longer, at best.
 There may be many unforseen issues with sending multiple commands.